Introduction

 Several vignettes detail example of use of CroptimizR:

-• a more complex one with simultaneous estimation of specific and varietal plant parameters is given here,
+• A more complex example, showing simultaneous estimation of specific and varietal plant parameters is available here.

-In addition, see here for a detailed description of the input and output arguments of the estim_param function (or type ? estim_param in an R console after having installed and loaded the CroptimizR package).
+See here for a detailed description of the input and output arguments of the estim_param function, the core function for parameter estimation (or type ? estim_param in an R console after installing and loading the CroptimizR package).
+See also the run_protocol_agmip function for applying the AgMIP calibration workflow in a streamlined way.

 Model evaluation